 It is rare that a standard offers so many benefits to so many stakeholders.
-IT organizations of all kinds should seize the opportunity afforded by WebAuthn to radically improve authentication and digital experiences for users.
+Public sector entities should seize the opportunity afforded by WebAuthn to radically improve authentication and digital experiences for users.

 How to Get Started with WebAuthn

 If you would like to learn more and even get some hands-on experience with WebAuthn, here are some free resources you can turn to.